A few words from the Chief Executive Officer and the Chair of the Board of Directors

-Employees shall act in the sole interest of the CNP Assurances group and at all times strive to protect its image and its reputation.
-They shall in all circumstances avoid saying or doing anything that might damage the Group’s image or reputation, including in media subject to specific validation rules, and shall not use the Group’s name for any purpose or purposes not connected with their role and duties within the Group.
+Employees shall act in the sole interest of the CNP Assurances group and its clients and at all times strive to protect the group image and its reputation.
+They shall in all circumstances avoid saying or doing anything that might damage the Group’s image or reputation, including in media subject to specific validation rules, and shall not use the Group’s name for any purpose not connected with their role and duties within the Group.

 We believe that each employee should have control over his or her own professional development, and across the Group as a whole, foster a working environment that respects the individual and encourages the development of skill sets with a view to long-term performance.

 Every day, we need to show that we are listening, that we care and that that we are innovating, in order to achieve our aim of insuring all futures.
 Our customers guide every single one of our actions and decisions.
 We expect our employees to put our customers first, every day.

 Asserting zero tolerance towards corruption and traffic influence